 We are rated as a mortgage servicer by Standard & Poor's Ratings Services ("Standard & Poor's), Moody's Investors Service, Inc. ("Moody's") and Fitch Ratings ("Fitch").
 Our favorable servicer ratings from these entities are important to the conduct of our residential loan servicing business.
-Standard & Poor's has placed our servicing ratings on negative watch.
-See "Our Business-Our Business Segments-Core Business Segments-Residential Loan Servicing."
-We can provide no assurance that these ratings, or the ratings assigned by Moody's, will not be downgraded in the future.
+We can provide no assurance that these ratings will not be downgraded in the future.
 Any such downgrade could have an adverse effect on our business, financial condition or results of operations.